18kimn/blog/src/routes/writing/setup/index.md

   These tasks are sort of an informal and incomplete list, usually having around five to seven tasks of each kind.
-  Other tasks, for example project-specific items, I manage through the aforementioned kanban board system.
+  Other tasks, for example project-specific items, I manage through the aforementioned task board system.

   To give credit where it is due, this feature was inspired by the